Feed a Crowd with Caramel Apple Slab Pie. It’s so good!

 - 4 oz. sweetened condensed milk

-- In large bowl, mix sugar, ⅓ cup flour, the cinnamon, nutmeg and ⅛ teaspoon salt.
-Stir in apples until well mixed.
-Let sit while you make the pastry.
+In a large bowl mix together the sugar, 1/3 cup flour, cinnamon, nutmeg and salt.
+Stir in the prepared apples until well coated in the mixture.
+Let sit while you roll out the pie crust.

-- For the Caramel topping: Cook the first four ingredients over medium heat, stirring constantly until it thickens.
+In a saucepan set to medium high heat stir together the first four ingredients.
+Stir constantly until it thickens.
 Add the butter and vanilla.
-Spread over the slab pie and let the caramel set for a few hours.
+While the mixture is still hot and in a liquid state spread over the slab pie and let the caramel set on the pie for a few hours.